Ridge Preservation cost & benefits explained

 • Explain natural bone loss after extraction.

 • Compare socket preservation cost with the higher cost of GBR later.
+While secondary grafting cannot always be avoided, it tends to decrease the need for it in a large number of cases.

 • Show how ridge preservation protects their future implant options.